 Any questions?
 Contact Sharon Yeh at firstname.lastname@example.org

 OPEN DISTRICT MANAGER POSITION

 Jefferson County Conservation District is seeking an experienced and enthusiastic individual with exceptional organizational and communication skills, an understanding of agriculture, and an interest in natural resource conservation to fill their position of District Manager.
-The District Manager is responsible for overall management of staff and implementation of all District programs. ¾-time to full-time.
-Benefits.
+The District Manager is responsible for overall management of staff and implementation of all District programs.
+Half to full-time, benefits.
 For more information, including a description of the application procedure, visit the About Us/Employment page on the District’s website.
-Questions: email at email@example.com or call at 360-385-4105.
-For first consideration, application packets must be received by the District on or before 4:00 p.m., September 30, 2020.
+Questions?
+Email us at email@example.com or call at 360-385-4105.
 This position will remain open until filled.

 Discovery Bay Watershed, Water Quality and Fishes

 Glenn Gately, Fish Biologist and Water Quality Specialist, has authored a detailed and comprehensive review of water quality and fish data collected in the Discovery Bay Watershed from 1988 to 2019.
 This report also includes the best managements practices that were implemented during this time period.
 If you have any questions regarding the report, please e-mail Glenn at firstname.lastname@example.org.